tash-g/ALB_repro/README.md

 ## Scripts
 A short description of each script is given below.

-- **ALB_FOR_functions** This script contains custom functions required to run the analyses and data porcessing.
+- **ALB_FOR_functions**: Contains custom functions required for data processing and analysis.
-- **failureRates_analyses.Rmd** This script runs all the analyses in the paper, and produces the figures and tables for the main text and supplementary materials.
-The markdown file will generate the text from the results section.
+- **failureRates_data_processing.Rmd**: *Run this first*.
+This script processes the trip data into the format required for analysis.
+Foraging trips tracked during the breeding period for each population are grouped by pair, and pair-level behavioural metrics are derived.
-- **failureRates_data_processing.Rmd** Run this first.
-This script processes the trip data into the format required for the analyses.
-Foraging trips tracked during the breeding period for each population are grouped by each pair, and the derived pair-level behavioural metrics are calculated.
+- **failureRates_analyses.Rmd** Runs all analyses presented in the paper and generates the figures and tables for both the main text and supplementary materials.
+This markdown file also produces the text for the Results section based on the analysis output.

 ## Data inputs